GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

      ![oidc-demo12](../img/oidc-demo13.png)

 3. Now click `Payments`, on which we added the `OTP` stepped-up authentication.
 The plugin will redirect again to the OP.
-As per the `OTP` script, it will ask first `username` and `password`.
+As per the `OTP` script, it will ask the first `username` and `password`.

      ![oidc-demo10](../img/oidc-demo10.png)

-     After successful authentication, the OP Server ask you to enroll a device.
+     After successful authentication, the OP Server asks you to enroll in a device.
 Scan the displayed QR Code in an authenticator application on your device, then click on `Finish`.
-Check Gluu CE Docs [here](https://gluu.org/docs/ce/authn-guide/otp/#recommended-otp-apps) for OTP supported application.
+Check Gluu CE Docs [here](https://gluu.org/docs/ce/authn-guide/otp/#recommended-otp-apps) for OTP supported applications.

      ![oidc-demo10](../img/oidc-demo14.png)